 In all the classification experiments, we aimed to maximize the ability to correctly predict the diabetic class.
-The bar plots in Fig. 3 show the geometric mean (g-mean) of the sensitivity and specificity obtained from the linear and RBF kernels.
+The bar plots (Fig. 3-left) show the geometric mean (g-mean) of the sensitivity and specificity obtained from the linear and RBF kernels.
 For each number of features used, we selected the combination that generated the maximum g-mean.
 All the results presented here are averaged over 100 iterations of the respective classifiers.
-The accuracy and specificity of the best feature combinations are also shown in Fig. 3.
+The accuracy and specificity of the best feature combinations are illustrated separately in Fig. 3-right.

 Figure 3: Geometric mean of sensitivity and specificity, and performance in terms of accuracy and sensitivity for the best feature combinations

-A combination of four features, namely AuC-Glu0-120, ΔGlu120-0, ΔGlu120-60 and ΔGlu30-0 provided the best classification performance, with a g-mean of 0.89, accuracy of 0.9681, and sensitivity of 0.8045.
+As illustrated in Fig. 4 , the g-mean for linear SVM ranges from xx to yy, and for non-linear SVM from xx to yy.
+More observations from Fig. 4… A combination of four features, namely AuC-Glu0-120, ΔGlu120-0, ΔGlu120-60 and ΔGlu30-0 provided the best classification performance using a non-linear SVM: g-mean of 0.89, accuracy of 96.8 %, and sensitivity of 80.5.

-Table III presents a comparison of the generated SVM models with results obtained in other studies using the SAHS dataset.
-In addition to the SVM based prediction, we also explored the effect of balancing the class prevalence in the SAHS dataset prior to training.
-The majority class was randomly under-sampled, and 160 instances from each class were used.
-Although, a marginal increase in the classifier accuracy due to the introduction of an artificial bias was observed, the classifier sensitivity decreased which contraindicated the process of balancing the dataset.
-We compared our results with the San Antonio diabetes prediction model (SADPM) [15], in which a person’s age, gender, ethnicity, fasting glucose level, family history, blood pressure, and cholesterol level were used to construct a logistic regression.
-It is notable that the SADPM has a very high sensitivity of 88.80%, however this increased prediction performance comes along with a very low accuracy of only 56.329%.
-In [16], a two-step approach was introduced that first used the SADPM risk score and then augmented it with the 1-hr blood glucose level.
-This strategy resulted in an improved accuracy but the sensitivity dropped to 77.70%
+Table III presents a comparison of the generated SVM models to the results obtained in other studies using the SAHS dataset.
+We compared our results with the San Antonio diabetes prediction model (SADPM) [15], in which age, gender, ethnicity, fasting glucose level, family history, blood pressure, and cholesterol level were used to construct a logistic regression.
+It is notable that the SADPM has a reasonable sensitivity (88.8%), however this increased prediction performance comes along with a very low accuracy of only 56.3%.
+In [16], a two-step approach was introduced that first used the SADPM risk score and then augmented it with the 1-hour blood glucose level.
+This strategy resulted in an improved accuracy but the sensitivity dropped to 77.7%

-Table 3 also reveals that out of those subjects, diagnosed with prediabetes according to the WHO IGT criteria, only 33.93% developed diabetes between the baseline and the follow-up.
+Table 3 also reveals that out of those subjects, diagnosed with prediabetes according to the WHO IGT criteria at baseline, only 33.93% actually developed diabetes between the baseline and the follow-up.
 Moreover, only 8.19% of the subjects were diagnosed with diabetes that matched one of the diagnostic criteria defined by the American Diabetes Association (ADA).

-Table 3: Validation performance classifiers
+Table 3: Validation performance of the best SVM classifiers

+* is current standard of care [REF] to diagnose T2DM